The Mystery of the Druids

 The Mystery of the Druids (Das Geheimnis der Druiden) is a single-player adventure video game developed by the German company House of Tales and published by cdv Software Entertainment.
 The game was first released in March 2001 for Microsoft Windows.

-The story takes place in Britain, where Detective Brent Halligan, an inspector at Scotland Yard, investigates a brutal series of murders committed in England.
+The story takes place in Britain, where Detective Brent Halligan, an inspector at Scotland Yard, investigates a brutal series of murders.
 The investigation leads Detective Halligan into a mystery surrounding the demise of the British Order of Druids and eventually takes him on a trip through time itself.

 Nordic Games announced on December 5, 2014, that it had acquired the game's intellectual property.